 Dealing With Caregiver Stress

-• Reframing the situation may help you manage stress.
+• Reframing the situation may help one manage stress.

-• Remind yourself that you are doing something important for the person in your care.
+• Caregivers have to remind themselves that they are doing something important for the person in their care.

-• Do not give in when your care recipient is too demanding.
+• Do not give in when their care recipient is too demanding.

 • Live one day at a time.

-• Acknowledge your emotions and do not feel guilty about them.
+• Acknowledge the emotions and do not feel guilty about them.
 They are natural and very human.

-• Express your anger and frustration by writing down your feelings.
+• Express anger and frustration by writing down one’s feelings.

-• Set realistic goals – remember that you may not be able to do everything like before.
+• Set realistic goals – remember that one may not be able to do everything like before.

 • Make a list of important tasks.

-• Think of ways to make your work easier.
+• Think of ways to make the tasks easier.

 • Allow some things to be left until a better time.